tomduck/pandoc-tablenos/README.md

 Table numbers and references are required for academic writing, but are not currently supported by pandoc.
 Pandoc-tablenos is an add-on filter that provides the missing functionality.

-The markdown syntax recognized by pandoc-tablenos was worked out in [pandoc Issue #813] (see [this post] by [@scaramouche1]).
+The markdown syntax recognized by pandoc-tablenos was worked out in [pandoc Issue #813] -- see [this post] by [@scaramouche1].
 It seems likely that this will be close to what pandoc ultimately adopts.
 Pandoc-tablenos is a transitional package for those who need table numbers and references now.

 [pandoc Issue #813]: https://github.com/jgm/pandoc/issues/813
 [this post]: https://github.com/jgm/pandoc/issues/813#issuecomment-70423503